Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 ## Content

+- The quote on the home page comes from Frieda Khalo.

-- The text for sections was written by me.
+- The text for sections was written by myself.

 ## Media